CodingWonders/win11minst/relnotes.md

 ---

 Here you can see the feature list for each released version since `2.0.0100_220515`.
-If you want to take a look at the release notes for an older release, please look at **that specific release**
+If you want to take a look at the release notes for an older release, please look at **that specific release** (you can do this more easily by clicking the links at the bottom of the file)

+### 2.0.0100_220605
+---

+#### **Bugfixes**

+- Fixed a bug where the navigation bar icons would not change images or change pages from certain ones
+- Fixed a bug that allowed moving the window by dragging from the `Personalization` screen header
+- Fixed a bug where `View log file` would not be moved after resizing the window
+- Fixed a bug where clicking the `View installer history` context menu option would restore the window to a normal state when it was maximized

+#### **New features**

+- You can now view release notes from the update window
+- You can now export installer history items to an XML file.
+Because of this, the `System.Data` dependency is needed

+    > Support for other file types is planned in the future, such as exporting to a HTML file, or to an Excel spreadsheet

+- When updates are detected, the message is less vague

+#### **Removed/stripped down features**

+There are no removed features in this release

 ### 2.0.0100_220529
 ---